LP-116/javascript-challenge/README.md

 ## Files

 There are 2 folders in this repository.
-* UFO - Level 1 contains the homework assignment for part 1 (only one filter).
+* UFO - Level 1 contains the part 1 challenge (only one filter).
-* UFO - Level 2 contains the homwork assignment for part 2 (multiple filters).
+* UFO - Level 2 contains the part 2 challenge (multiple filters).

 Inside each folder contains the index.html page and a static folder contain the js files, CSS files and images.
 The code is located in the app.js file in the js folder.